Pyrdacor/Ambermoon/README.md

 If you have some valuable input, feel free to contact me: trobt@web.de

+You can use the issue tracker or pull requests to contribute as well.

 ## Special thanks

 Most of the work was done by a bunch of good fellas.